ShaunaGordon/shaunagordon.github.com/content/posts/2017-09-01-pelican-travis-github-pt-2.md

 date: 2017-09-01T23:00:00-05:00
 categories: [tech]
 tags: [site, tips, automation, continuous integration]
+aliases:
+- "/blog/2016/01/13/pelican-travis-and-github-pt-2"
 ---

-Last year, I wrote a post on [automating the generation of my static-site blog](http://shaunagordon.com/blog/2016/01/13/pelican-travis-and-github/).
+Last year, I wrote a post on [automating the generation of my static-site blog](http://shaunagordon.com/2016/01/13/pelican-travis-and-github/).
 As they do, things have since changed, and I figured I'd update accordingly.

 # Changes To Travis And .travis.yml